 "Exercise is usually the last thing you feel like doing, but it's the only thing that really works—at least, in my opinion," says Health's senior digital editor Sarah Klein.
 She swears by the combination of getting fresh air, working up a sweat, and the tendency to drink up aqua during heart-pumping activities as an effective way to banish a hangover.

 According to Karena Dawn and Katrina Scott (otherwise known as the fitness-obsessed founders of Tone It Up), kombucha is the way to go if your stomach is still churning.
 "Don't go for the sugar sports drinks," they caution, and instead reach for ginger-infused kombucha, which decreases stomach acid brought on by drinking alcohol and soothes the stomach by balancing alkaline levels.
 The ginger will also help alleviate your nausea.

-If you've never heard of Berocca tablets, ask your Australian mate to explain.
-Kathleen Mulpeter, Health's senior digital editor, credits her Aussie fiancé with introducing her to the wonders of the effervescent vitamin supplement, which are dissolved in a glass of water and "marketed as a way to get a boost of vitamins and energy, but I find they're particularly good for those mornings when you wake up feeling not-so-great after too many drinks."
+Health's senior digital editor, Kathleen Mulpeter, sings the praises of the effervescent vitamin supplement, which are dissolved in a glass of water and "marketed as a way to get a boost of vitamins and energy, but I find they're particularly good for those mornings when you wake up feeling not-so-great after too many drinks."